Skip to content

 Fourth, reviewing themes involved a recursive review including refining the boundaries of each theme (what was or was not included), in relation to the coded data items and the dataset.
 This involved combining, splitting and discarding themes to develop a coherent overview of the dataset that accurately reflected the findings and provided the most apt interpretation of the data in relation to the research question.

 Fifth, defining and naming themes aimed to capture the essence of each theme and differentiate from other themes.
 Ongoing analysis refined the focus of each theme, how they interrelated and contributed to the overall narrative.
-Lastly, writing up the data involved presenting the findings as a coherent whole and in relation to the research question (Braun & Clarke, 2021).
+Lastly, writing up the data involved presenting the findings as a coherent whole and in relation to the research question (Braun and Clarke, 2021).

 An additional step was to map the results onto Cooke’s (2005) six principles of research capacity building.
 We tabulated each sub-theme against each principle, looking for supporting (and refuting) evidence and then developed this into a diagram to illustrate the relationships.